-In this episode, I continue our rapid review series for the USMLE Step 2CK exam.
-I especially spend time reviewing some physiological concepts that the newer exams routinely test that people have issues with.
+In this episode, I continue our rapid review series for the USMLE Step 2CK exam with a discussion of some HY neuro, peds, and IM topics.
 There are no attached slides.

 In this podcast, I spend some time reviewing the HY chromosomes (from 1-22) and the classically tested factoids relating to their genetic diseases.
 I discuss the clinical/NBME presentations of these diseases.
 I also give some advice to M3s at the tail end of the podcast and a list of the chromosomes (quick drive by) that are necessary to know by exam (Step 1, Step 2CK).
 There are no attached slides.

 In this short and sweet podcast, I review about 50 clinical vignettes that detail common NBME exam pathologies and findings that are tested in newborns.
 Every single thing in this podcast is HY and has attracted NBME attention in recent times.
 Pls commit this to memory prior to your peds shelf and 2CK.
 There ARE attached slides.